 Travelers are required to make all air travel arrangements for individuals through Concur or the TMC, or for group travel, with the designated TMC.
 The UMS Travel Administrator in consultation with the appropriate University CBO may grant rare exceptions to book outside of Concur/the TMC for compelling business reasons.
 If an exception is granted, travelers are still expected to use the Corporate Card for airfare.

 2. Air Travel

 Regularly scheduled airlines should be selected as carriers whenever possible unless approved in advance in writing, by the applicable University CBO AND University Risk Manager, private non-commercial and/or charter services are not allowed.

-a.
+c.
 APL Section II-B, Motor Vehicle Administration & Guidelines, should be reviewed prior to operating a vehicle for University business.

-b.
+d.
 Travelers are liable for fines they incur when using rental, personal or University cars.
 Fines and citations become part of the driver’s record and are not the responsibility of the University.
 The University is, however, liable for any fines incurred related to University vehicles that are not inspected or registered.

 If used, sharing of taxi services is encouraged when possible.
 Taxi charges when traveling on University business are reimbursable with a receipt and may include a tip of up to 20%.
 Ride Sharing services (e.g., Uber and Lyft) are allowed as an alternative to taxi services and may include a tip of up to 20%.

 a.
 Whenever possible or practical, University pool cars should be used when traveling on University business.